Encephalitozoon cuniculi in cats

 |UK||Antibodies||27||0||Meredith et al., 2015|

-Ocular signs have been associated with E. cuniculi infection in cats.
+In cats, ocular signs have been associated with E. cuniculi infection (Fig. 1).

 Anterior uveitis and cataracts